marceldobehere/MaslOS/README.md

 * Window Manager
   - Working Window Manager with dynamic windows
 * Apps
-  - Terminal
-  - (Experimental) Text Display Window
+  - Terminal using a scrollable Text Window
   - Connect Four Game
 * Audio
   - (In planning) Audio Device Driver of some sorts